jeremyzyang/jeremyzyang.github.io/teaching.md

 ### teaching

-I enjoy teaching a diverse set of topics and have worked as TA for the following classes.
+I enjoy teaching a diverse set of topics and have worked as TA for:

 #### MBA